framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 The primary platforms (Linux, Mac or Windows) of the users are also described there.

-**Note:** From *raspiBackup* user [Franjo_G](https://forum-raspberrypi.de/user/57610-franjo-g/) there is another [Instructions for installing, configuring and using raspiBackup](https://forum-raspberrypi.de/article/7-raspibackup-installation-grundeinstellungen-erstes-backup-und-restore/).in the German Raspberry forum.
+**Note:** From *raspiBackup* user [Franjo_G](https://forum-raspberrypi.de/user/57610-franjo-g/) there is another [Instructions for installing, configuring and using raspiBackup](https://forum-raspberrypi.de/article/7-raspibackup-installation-grundeinstellungen-erstes-backup-und-restore/) in the German Raspberry forum.

 ## With installer or without?